alexspirgel/is-plain-object/README.md

-# isPlainObject
+# Is Plain Object
-Check to see if an object is a plain object.
+A utility function that returns `true` if the argument is a plain object.
+Otherwise returns `false`.

+For the purposes of this script, a plain object is an object that was created by explicitly specifying keys and values.
+An object created by a constructor is not a plain object.

 ## Installation